 I am continually awestruck at how receptive the students really are, whether or not they show it in the moment.
 I felt that poignantly this past week, after some students sincerely thanked me for constructive feedback I gave them, even asking me for more in the future.
 These small moments never cease to inspire and humble me.

-This work is really interesting because as field guides, we often don’t know what happens when students leave our care, aside from hearing an occasional therapist update.
+This work is really interesting because as field guides at Open Sky, we often don’t know what happens when students leave our care, aside from hearing an occasional therapist update.
 We rely on the hope and confidence that the work they’ve done with their therapist, the relationships they’ve built with their peers, the guidance they’ve received from us as guides, and the connection they’ve formed to the world around them will carry them on to a bright future.